RequestNetwork/request-apps/README.md

 ## Contact

-The easiest way to reach out to us is through our [Request Hub Slack](https://request-slack.herokuapp.com/) or our [Request Discord](https://discord.gg/zBVSfFP).
+The easiest way to reach out to us is through our [Request Discord](https://request.network/discord).